Grupo Financiero Banamex: Banamex USA

 After Citigroup's purchase of Banamex in 2001, Banamex decided to expand into the U.S. by opening a subsidiary in the country and creating Banamex USA.
 Most of the bank branches were located in the Southwest with branches in California, Texas, and Arizona.
-The U.S. subsidiary didn't last long though and was shut down in 2015 after a 6-year investigation into Citigroup's and Grupo Financiero Banamex' money laundering scheme by the U.S. Department of Justice.
+The U.S. subsidiary didn't last long and was shut down in 2015 after a 6-year investigation into Citigroup's and Grupo Financiero Banamex' money laundering scheme by the U.S. Department of Justice.
 This resulted in Citigroup having to pay a $140 million fine.